Skip to main content

 Name | Owner | Encoding | Locale Provider | Collate | Ctype | Locale | ICU Rules | Access privileges

-example-database | example-user | UTF8 | libc | en_US.UTF-8 | en_US.UTF-8 | | |
+example-database | example-owner | UTF8 | libc | en_US.UTF-8 | en_US.UTF-8 | | |

 postgres | dbadmin | UTF8 | libc | en_US.UTF-8 | en_US.UTF-8 | | |